fmdl/odoo_apps_public/sms_ovh/README.rst

 * Buy SMS package on https://www.ovh.com/
 * Create your application on this page : https://eu.api.ovh.com/createApp/
+* Install ovh module for python with this command : pip install ovh
 * Excecute this python script to get your consumer key and set the access right settings::

    # -*- encoding: utf-8 -*-